ycanardeau/petunia/README.md

 # Petunia

-Petunia is an opinionated TypeScript project generator for React.
+Petunia is an opinionated TypeScript project generator for React and Node.js.
 Generated project files can be downloaded as a ZIP file.

 ## Live demo